Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 > You can set a body request even with a `GET` body, even if this is not a common practice.

+Body section must be the last section of the request configuration..

 #### JSON body {#json-body}

 JSON body is used to set a literal JSON as the request body.